IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 Another option to work with files in your streaming application is offered by the Python module [streamsx.standard](https://streamsxstandard.readthedocs.io/en/latest/generated/streamsx.standard.files.html#module-streamsx.standard.files).

 In the following sample, the [streamsx.standard.files.CSVReader](https://streamsxstandard.readthedocs.io/en/latest/generated/streamsx.standard.files.html#streamsx.standard.files.CSVReader) is used to read a file in the source callable.
-For this, we import the python module like below:
+For this, import the python module like below:

 ~~~python
 import streamsx.standard.files as files